Syl-gauthier/tableify/README.md

 [link to the app](https://stormy-beach-24704.herokuapp.com/)

-This repository content a small [react app](https://stormy-beach-24704.herokuapp.com/) I wrote for a discussion group I attend, in Daejeon. [link](https://www.facebook.com/officialdisg/)
+This repository content a small [react app](https://stormy-beach-24704.herokuapp.com/) I wrote for a discussion group I attend, in Daejeon ([link to facebook](https://www.facebook.com/officialdisg/)).

 During this discussion group we are assigned randomly at tables to meet different people.
-Usually, we change table 2 time during a meeting (so we attend tree different table).
+Usually, we change table twice during a meeting (so we attend tree different tables).

-With some friend, we noticed that too often we would meet the same people twice or even stay twince in a row with a very similar table composition.
+With some friends, we noticed that too often we would meet the same people twice or even stay twince in a row with a very similar table composition.
 This app try to remedy this problem, so we can meet more different person :smile:.

 ---